SeanRooooney/proposals/015-kafka-topic-encryption.md

 A proxy-based solution however has the advantage that both Kafka client and broker are unaware of the proxy and do not require any modification or configuration to support encryption at rest.

+Whether the proxy runs under the control of the client or the broker is considered a configuration issue, i.e. exactly the same proxy would be used in both cases, but when under the control of the client it would be their responsibility to ensure that producers/consumers are passing through a proxy with the same configuration.

 Envoy is one possible framework for creating proxies.
 Envoy’s connection pipeline is based on network filters which are linked into filter chains, enabling rich capabilities.
 Recent support of WebAssembly (WASM) provides  more flexible and dynamic way to extend Envoy and embed Kafka topic encryption.

-Envoy however is but one viable approach, but certainly not the only means, to embed topic encryption in a proxy.
+Envoy is but one viable approach, certainly not the only means, to embed topic encryption in a proxy.

 ## Affected/not affected projects

-Call out the projects in the Strimzi organisation that are/are not affected by this proposal.
+This proposal does not conflict or overlap with specific Strimzi projects but rather provides a complementary, new functionality which ideally will become part of the Strimzi Kafka distribution.

 ## Compatibility

-Call out any future or backwards compatibility considerations this proposal has accounted for.
+As this is a new capability, there are initially no backwards compatibility issues relating to this proposal.
+Because the proxy intercepts Kafka connections and modifies messages, this proposal is tied tightly to Kafka versions.
+The proxy will incorporate any ongoing protocol and message format changes in future Kafka versions while supporting earlier Kafka clients.

 ## Rejected alternatives

-*Call out options that were considered while creating this proposal, but then later rejected, along with reasons why.*

 Different approaches to implementing Kafka topic encryption have been considered, most notably client-side encryption and embedding encryption in the Kafka broker.